Waheed0408/Waheed0408/README.md

 </p>

 - 🔭 I’m currently working on implementing a smartwatch using Arduino.
-- 🌱 I’m currently learning CSS/HTML and Django
+- 🌱 I’m currently learning CSS/HTML and Django.
-- 💬 Ask me about Basic Python Coding
+- 💬 Ask me about Computer Interfacing and Architecture.
 - 📫 How to reach me: wmoonwar@gmail.com
 - ⚡ Fun fact: She doesn't like me back TwT